fermat28/gifMaker/README.md

 # GifMaker
 # ================================

-GifCreator is a PHP class to create animated GIF from multiple images
+GifMaker is a PHP class to create animated GIF from multiple images

 ### For what ?